 CREATURE WORKS YOUTH

 Creature Works Youth offers performance opportunities and training rooted in the signature artistic approach of Creature Works.
-Led by choreographer and director Kelsie Steil, the program invites young dancers into a creative process that values emotional clarity, collaboration, and embodied storytelling.
+Led by Creature Works company choreographer and director Kelsie Steil, the program invites young dancers into a creative process that values emotional clarity, collaboration, and embodied storytelling.

 Drawing from Kelsie Steil’s background as both a choreographer and an experiential educator working with youth in outdoor and group-based settings, Creature Works Youth places strong emphasis on trust, communication, and ensemble connection.
 Training integrates movement, character work, and team-building practices that support confidence, curiosity, and mutual care.